cloudfauj/cloudfauj/docs/create-env.md

 ```

 Running the command creates several resources for the `staging` environment in your AWS account.
 Cloudfauj also starts tracking all these resources in its own [internal state](./getting-started.md#configuration).

+In the below example, you see the server on the left and client on the right.

 ![Create environment](./assets/create-env.gif)